joakimremler/YRGO_docker/README.md

       #Install htop
       RUN apt-get -y install htop

-      #Run htop inside container
-      CMD ["htop"]

----
+      #Set working directiv to conatiner
+      WORKDIR /app/yrgo

+      #Run a bash loop and log output to logfile.log
+      CMD exec /bin/sh -c "trap : TERM INT; (x=1; while true; do echo 'loops $x in container'>> logfile.log; sleep 5; x=$(( $x + 1 )); done) & wait"

 ## 5. Build a image

-Then we should build our new image from our Dockerfile, we will call our new image `kalleanka/htop`.
+Then we should build our new image from our Dockerfile, we will call our new image `kalleanka/loop`.

-**Note** that it is a good practice to name new image to `yourname/scriptname`.
+**Note** that it is a good practice to name new image to `yourname/scriptname` and when you run the build command don't forget the dot in the end.

-    $ docker build -t kalleanka/htop
+    $ docker build -t kalleanka/loop .

 If you list all Docker images then you will see your new image